Ayushburman/C-Programming-Full-Course/README.md

 # C Programming  - THE MOTHER
-## Developed in 1972 by Dennis Ritchie
+## Developed in 1972 by Dennis Ritchie @ BELL LABS
 ## How the machine breathes
 - # The Problem
  - Computers were HUGE / EXPENSIVE / PROGRAMMED in Assembly language
  - we wanted SPEED / READABILTIY / PORTABILITY
+ - BELL LABS was buulding new system called UNIX at that time but it was SLOW / HEAVY & HARD / PORTABILITY ISSUES
+# So we needed language that talks to hardware but still thinks like HUMANS